 Polymath Park is located at 187 Evergreen Lane in Acme, PA.
 Reservations are required.

-Treetops Restaurant can be found on the property of Polymath Park (above), and while not designed by Wright himself, this one is an homage to the architect through and through.
+Treetops Restaurant can be found on the property of Polymath Park (above), and while not designed by Wright himself, this one is an homage to the architect through and through all with a fine dining menu.
 The building design, interior decorations, and tall windows that allow nature to come inside are all core tributes to Wright, and the ability to eat here is an added touch for those who are visiting the houses that can be found on the property.